msyvr/formally/README.md

 - npm start
 - example data in formdata.json: feel free to replace with other json form scheme (no guarantees!)

+NB!
+The data is not persisted anywhere, only logged to the console and posted to an alert on submit.

 ### About formAlly
-Dynamically generate forms from a JSON file; its data describes the individual fields (form schema).
-Please note the format of the example JSON.
-I'd like to extend its generality, but the example data (formdata.json) is currently the sole validated format.
+Dynamically generate forms from a JSON file.
+The JSON data outlines the form field schema.
+Current functionality constrained to the format of the example JSON data.

 #### Specs
-Use React app to generate a form per details:
+Use React app to generate a form according to:

 1. From a JSON string of form data that describes the form fields, dynamically generate the form and render to the browser.

-##### This code works with the sample JSON-ized data file.
-(I wrapped the jsx in "" to make that value a string, consistent with the JSON format.
-There is certainly a way to parse the data as-is; I opted to focus on getting the form to function to spec.)
+##### This code works as intended with the sample JSON-ized data file.
+(The jsx in the JSON file was wrapped in "" for consistency with the JSON format.)

 2. Implement functionality to manage a conditionally rendered field, per input from another field.

 ##### The conditional element and the specific parameters of its conditionality trigger whether it is rendered on the form.
 I.e., the triggering input field is field.name = date_of_birth, and age < 13 triggers the render.

-##### A general solution which extracts values from the object {conditional:{name:'...', show_if:'...'}} seems important; I may continue on that on my own but have spent nearly 3.5 hours on the form (not including these notes) so will submit as-is in the interest of fairness.
-The extended time creating the form was me being new to React and not very fluent in Javascript!
+##### A general solution which extracts values from the object {conditional:{name:'...', show_if:'...'}} seems important; I'll pursue that on my own as a follow up exercise.

 3. Return or console.log the user-input form data to a JS object.